-The Honorable Greg Haddock Nassau County Property Appraiser Nassau County, Florida
+The Honorable Vicki P. Cannon Nassau County Supervisor of Elections Nassau County, Florida

-We have audited the special purpose financial statements of the Nassau County, Florida, Property Appraiser (the Property Appraiser) as of and for the fiscal year ended September 30, 2007, and have issued our report thereon dated January 15, 2008.
+We have audited the special purpose financial statements of the Nassau County, Florida, Supervisor of Elections (the Supervisor of Elections) as of and for the fiscal year ended September 30, 2008, and have issued our report thereon dated January 26, 2009.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 We have issued our report on internal control over financial reporting and on compliance and other matters.
-Disclosures in that report, which is dated January 15, 2008, should be considered in conjunction with this management letter.
+Disclosures in that report, which is dated January 26, 2009, should be considered in conjunction with this management letter.

-Additionally, our audit was conducted in accordance with the provisions of Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the state of Florida and, unless otherwise required to be reported in the report on compliance and internal controls, this letter is required to include the following information:
+Additionally, our audit was conducted in accordance with the provisions of Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the state of Florida.
+This letter includes the following information, which is not included in the aforementioned auditors' reports:

 - Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address significant findings and recommendations made in the preceding annual financial audit report.
 There were no findings and recommendations made in the preceding annual financial audit report. - Section 10.554(1)(i)2., Rules of the Auditor General, requires our audit to include a review of the provisions of Section 218.415, Florida Statutes, regarding the investment of public funds.
-In connection with our audit, we determined that the Property Appraiser complied with Section 218.415, Florida Statutes. - Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management, accounting procedures, and internal controls.
-In connection with our audit, we did not have any such recommendations. - Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address violations of provisions of contracts and grant agreements or abuse that have an effect on the financial statements that is less than material but more than inconsequential.
+In connection with our audit, we determined that the Supervisor of Elections complied with Section 218.415, Florida Statutes. - Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve the financial management.
+In connection with our audit, we did not have any such recommendations. - Section 10.554(1)(i)4., Rules of the Auditor General, requires that we address violations of laws, regulations, contracts or grant agreements, or abuse that have occurred, or are likely to have occurred, that have an effect on the determination of financial statement amounts that is less than material but more than inconsequential.
 In connection with our audit, we did not have any such findings.